joelguittet/meta-chip/README.md

 Using
 --

-The following tutorial is useful to start building your own Yocto project and loading C.H.I.P.
+The following tutorial is useful to start building your own Yocto project and loading C.H.I.P. or C.H.I.P.
+PRO board.

 **_1- Install System Dependencies (once)_**